wcarmon/docs/rust/json.md

 # Overview

 1. Idioms for success with JSON Deserialization
+1. See also [structs doc](structs.md) (for Record/POJO/Data class)

 # Idioms

 1. Keep it simple
 1. Move complexity out of the serde process
 1. Deserialize to **simple** types, then convert using core Rust